silentgameplays/Max-Payne-2-Fix-Windows-11/README.md

 # Max-Payne-2-Fix-Windows-11
-# Added 60FPS support for 1080p Thirteen AG patch.
+# Added Max Monitor Refresh Rate FPS support for 1080p Thirteen AG patch.Possible to limit to 60 when adjusting the monitor overall refresh rate.
 0. Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play .NET 3.5 Framework support
 1. Install DirectX 9 Runtime from MS on Windows 11 it is not included:
  * https://www.microsoft.com/en-us/download/details.aspx?id=8109